thereisnotime/xxToolbelt/README.md

 By default it is 2 levels (so you can use nested folders for your script's libraries).
 You can edit **XXTOOLBELT_SCANNING_DEPTH** in your RC file.

+## ⚙️ Compatability

+Should work fine with all POSIX compliant shells (and some of the not fully compliant ones).
+Tested with:

+- Debian/Ubuntu/Arch/Manjaro
+- bash/zsh

+## 🚀 Roadmap

+- [x] Create oneliner for the installation of xxToolbelt.
+- [ ] Add Julia.
+- [ ] Add Kotlin.
+- [ ] Add Haskell.
+- [ ] Add Swift.
+- [ ] Add Nim.
+- [ ] Add Fortran.
+- [ ] Add COBOL.
+- [ ] Add Clojure.
+- [ ] Add Scala.
+- [ ] Add Dart.
+- [ ] Add Delphi.
+- [ ] Create dependency examples where they are missing.
+- [ ] Test on macOS.
+- [ ] Test on BSD.
+- [ ] Add support for PowerShell Core.
+- [ ] Implement architecture that allows easy installation of "script modules" from git repositories by URL.
+- [ ] Add examples for .env secrets management for private scripts.
+- [ ] Create a management menu for managing installed scripts.
+- [x] Create a mechanism for easily exchanging scripts with peers.

 ## 🔍 Examples in Various Languages

 Here you can find examples of scripts in various languages that you can use with the xxToolbelt: